NoHRReasoner/NoHR/nohr-benchmark-lightweight/README.md

 ## Requirements

 Requires a java environment (1.8^), XSB and Konclude.

-The environment variables `NOHR_XSB_DIRECTORY` and `NOHR_KONCLUDE_BINARY` must be set and point to the XSB installation directory and to the Konclude binary respectivelty.
+The environment variables `NOHR_XSB_DIRECTORY` and `NOHR_KONCLUDE_BINARY` must be set and point to the XSB installation directory and to the Konclude binary respectively.

 ## Running a benchmark